Dudley Randall: Work

+Style

+In a 1976 interview with author Charles H. Rowell, Randall described poetry as “the best words in the best order,” emphasizing that it should be effective on the printed page as well as in oral performance.
+He cautioned against relying on performance techniques to compensate for weak writing, arguing that the strength of a poem lies in its language and structure.
+He also stressed that poetry should be written “for the ear,” with attention to sound and lineation.
+Randall further pointed to the influence of Black oral and folk traditions, particularly their conciseness and clarity, as important models for effective poetry.

 Broadside Press

 Randall was the publisher of Broadside Press from 1965 until 1977 when he sold the press to the Alexander Crummell Memorial Center, although he continued to serve as a consultant.
 The press began because Randall wanted to establish copyright on two poems that Jerry Moore was setting to music, "Ballad of Birmingham" and "Dressed All in Pink."

 Broadside Press took off in 1965 when, during the Writer's Conference at Fisk University, Randall saw Margaret Walker practicing her recitation of a poem about Malcolm X she was going to perform.
 When Randall commented on the number of poems being published about Malcolm, Margaret Burroughs suggested the idea of an anthology.
 Randall and Burroughs communicated their intentions to edit a book of poetry on Malcolm X at the conference, and their fellow poets and publishers responded enthusiastically, some even refusing to be paid for their work.

 In 1966, Randall and Margaret Danner, fellow poet and founder of Boone House, published their work Poem Counterpoem through Broadside Press.
 In May of the same year, Randall attended a conference where he received permission to publish work from Robert Hayden, Melvin B. Tolson, and Margaret Walker in a Broadside series.
 Randall also received permission from Gwendolyn Brooks to publish her poem "We Real Cool".

 Broadside Press published poetry almost exclusively, with more than 400 poets represented and more than 100 books and recordings released.
-The press has the distinction of being one of the most important literary avenues of the Black Arts Movement, as well as presenting older black poets (such as Gwendolyn Brooks) and emerging voices (including Nikki Giovanni and Sonia Sanchez) to new readers.
+The press has the distinction of being one of the most important literary avenues of the Black Arts Movement, as well as presenting older Black poets (such as Gwendolyn Brooks) and emerging voices (including Nikki Giovanni and Sonia Sanchez) to new readers.

 Although Broadside Press went into decline in 1976 due to overworked staff, it still exists to this day.